-Alternatively, you can load example networks with the load command.
-Simply click the File menu, then Load, then use the dialogue window to chose an example network that you would like try, e.g. example_nets/SCIRun/FwdInvToolbox/potential-based-fem/forward_problem.srn as shown in Figure 3.4.
+With the path variables set properly, you should now be able to run any of the networks distributed with SCIRun very easily.
+Simply click the File menu, then Load, then use the dialogue window to chose an example network that you would like try, e.g. example_nets/SCIRun/FwdInvToolbox/potential-based-fem/forward_problem.srn.
 Then press Execute All button.
-Once the network finishes executing, the visualization window will update and you will see the output (Figure 3.5).
+Once the network finishes executing, the visualization window will update and you will see the output (Figure 3.3).

-Figure 3.4.
+Figure 3.3.
 Loading example networks in SCIRun

-Figure 3.5.
-An example network forward_problem.srn
+Figure 3.4.
+An example network $forward_problem.srn$